Scissurella redferni

 Scissurella redferni is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit snails.

 Description

-The shell grows to a height of 0.7 mm.
+The shell grows to a width of 0.5-0.7 mm.
+It is turbiniform, with a low spire and whorls that are rounded and covered with irregular lamellas that are irregular and small.

 Distribution

 This species occurs in the Atlantic Ocean off the Bahamas and in the Caribbean Sea off Cuba.